Salovich Zero+ Campus Design Project

 GREENING THE CAMPUS CONFERENCE

-The Zero+ Campus Design Project Team will be presenting a paper at the Ball State Greening the Campus IX Conference in March 2012.
-The paper provides an overview of the effforts and outcomes to date: Zero+ Curriculum Models, Assessment Methods and Tools, Project Outcomes and Lessons
+Loren Abraham and Mary Guzowski presented a paper at the Ball State Greening the Campus IX Conference.
+The paper provides an overview of the effforts and outcomes to date: Zero+ Curriculum Models, Assessment Methods and Tools, Project Outcomes and Lessons.

 Demonstration Project